Rohitgta77/Rohitgta77/README.md

 ## I'm a Java and Android Developer <img src="https://github.com/Rohitgta77/Rohitgta77/blob/master/android.gif" width="80">

-- 🔭 I’m currently working as a Java and Android Developer [website]!
+- 🔭 I’m currently working as a Java and Android Developer [resume]!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Contribute more to Open Source projects